digitaltrails/procno/README.md

    includes an arming switch (a checkbox) that arms a signal dropdown which can be used to signal/terminate the process.
  * If a process consumes too much CPU or RSS for too long, a desktop notification will be raised.
+ * Procno can optionally run out of the system tray.
+Geometry and configuration is preserved across restarts.
+Procno dynamically adjusts to light and dark desktop themes.

 Procno is designed to increase awareness of background activity.
 Possibilities for it use include: